 If your scalp is dry, applying a little bit of grease on a wet scalp can lock in the moisture and prevent skin flaking and itchiness.

 Hair grease is easy to apply and makes a good base for various wash-and-go hair products.
 Apply a bit of hair grease on wet hair before braiding it and allow it to air dry.
 This will define your curls, minimize frizz, and make them shiny, sleek, and soft.

 5. Budget-Friendly Hair Care

 Hair grease is easy on your wallet.
-Most hair care products for frizz control are on the pricier end.
+Most hair care products made to improve hair nourishment and aid frizz control are on the pricier end.
 Hair grease is much cheaper and readily available in most stores.

 Disadvantages Of Using Hair Grease

 Hair grease contains petrolatum and mineral oil.
 Unlike hair oils that lightly coat strands, this grease may cause scalp buildup, choke the hair follicles, and lead to hair fall.
 When you sweat, the grease may further suffocate the scalp and make it smelly and itchy.
 The scalp needs to breathe and stay clean for proper hair growth.

 2. May Cause Hair Breakage